 - a welcome message

 - list of items to buy for the classroom such as tissues, hand sanitizer, and so on.

-In this letter, parents are also told that in place of each individual student purchasing his/her own binder and notebooks, teachers will purchase class sets.
-Teachers provide a price list of items they will be purchasing for each student.
+The letter tells parents that in place of each individual student purchasing his/her own binder and notebooks, teachers will purchase class sets.
+Teachers provide a price list of items that will be purchased for each student.
 Parents are asked to provide money for the materials at the beginning of school.
 Since our school has followed this procedure for several years, most parents accept this as the routine for the upper elementary grades.

 #2 ~ Binders covered with clear plastic work best.
-Here’s why: The names of the students can be typed in large font, printed onto card stock, cut into strips, and placed down the outside spine of the binder.
+Here’s why: Names of the students are typed in large font, printed onto card stock, cut into strips, and placed down the outside spine of the binder.

 #3 ~ The binders are organized with plastic pocket tab dividers.
 After trying out three binders for different subjects (science/social studies, math, and language arts), teachers in my team agreed that one larger two-inch binder for all subjects works best.
 [Note: The photos I am using as illustrations are with a one-inch binder as this is what I had at home when I was writing this post.]